Rainy-chaos-sys/Rainy-chaos-sys/README.md

 Taken?: OML YES YES YES YES YES!!
 ILYSM BUG!!
 YOU BETTER FOLLOW MY BF OR ELSE I WILL HUNT YOU DOWN!

-Problemtic?: Yes, me and sys are problemtic, and a bit chaotic, sorry guys-
+Problemtic?: Yes, me and the sys are problemtic, and a bit chaotic, sorry guys-

 I am transgender, demiboy, gay, and aromatic or asexual(still trying to figure this part out)!